AndyButland/UmbracoMapper/ReadMe.md

 With MVC in Umbraco, there are broadly three approaches:

-1. As with 'traditional' Umbraco using WebForms, place a lot of presentation logic in the Views
+1. As with 'traditional' Umbraco using WebForms, place a lot of data access and business logic in the views
 2. Within the view used for the page template, place an @Html.Action or @Html.Partial, to call other templates or controller actions.
 3. Hijack the routes, and map the Umbraco (and other) content information to custom view models which are passed to the view.

-Some may find 3) requires a bit more work up front, but the advantage of this approach is that the view code is exceptionally clean, and in fact has no dependency on Umbraco at all.
-It also follows a more traditional MVC route, where the controller is responsible for passing the information to the view in the particular form is requires it.
+Some may find 3) requires a bit more work up front, but the advantage of this approach is that the view code is exceptionally clean, and in fact need have no dependency on Umbraco at all.
+It also follows a more traditional MVC route, where the controller is responsible for passing the information to the view in the particular form it requires it.

 This work up front though to map the content from Umbraco and other sources is where Umbraco Mapper comes in.